kevinliang43/Santorini_Game/Santorini/README.md

 <h3> Admin </h3>

  * <b> Referee.java </b> : Class representing the administrative component of a game of Santorini, runs the game and manages interaction between Players and Board
+ * <b> RuleChecker.java </b> : Class representing the rules the Santorini Game abides by, used to check validity of moves
  * <b> TournamentManager.java </b> : Class representing an administrative component that supervises and facilitates a Round Robin Santorini Tournament